By: Sophie Herring, Director, White Space Strategy

 Tip #4 = Scenario plan

-Once you’ve looked at customers, competitors and emerging threats, it’s likely that some very different versions of 2030 seem possible.
+Once you’ve looked at customers, competitors and emerging threats, it’s likely that some very different versions of the future seem possible.
 Scenario planning can be an extremely helpful tool to help plan around this.

 Try creating 3-5 versions of the future, that harness some of the key developments around customer needs and competitor or disruptor plays, answering the question ‘what if’.
 The key is to step away from trying to be too accurate here – you’re trying to create multiple, plausible pictures of the future that explore a broad range of alternatives, none of them need to be ‘right’.
 Planning against each scenario will help demonstrate which strategies are common across scenarios, guiding next robust next steps, which will apply regardless of scenario.